helium/HIP/XX-Response-Time-Windows-for-Witness-Rewarding.md

 - 4 within EXTENDED_WITNESS_WAIT_WINDOWS_MS
 - 1 out of WINDOWS

 Only the first 20 within MAX_WITNESS_WAIT_WINDOWS_MS will be selected and marked as VALID, all the others are INVALID and won't be part of the reward calculation.
 The Oracle will randomly select 14 of the 20 VALID witness and reward them.
+Assuming **default_max_witnesses_per_poc** is 14

 ### Exemple 3
 25 witnesses received: